 More Than Just A Skin Irritant?

-A condition known as protein denaturing is another result of SLS action.
+For those interested in the science behind the speculation, A condition known as protein denaturing is another result of exposure to SLS.
 The chemical structure forms a bridge between the fat and water soluble portions at the cellular level.
 This reduces or eliminates the cell’s ability to heal itself.
 Over time, the destruction of cellular tissue is irreversible.
 New protein is affected during the construction process and existing protein is damaged.
 When the protein is damaged, the body has to expend extra energy to try to heal the distressed cells.

 Which Household Products Contain SLS